 President Ikeda also began to engage in dialogue with political figures during the 1970s.
 This was a time of deep tensions between the superpowers, with the threat of nuclear annihilation hanging over humanity.
 During 1974 and 1975, he visited China, the (then) USSR and the USA, meeting with Zhou Enlai, Soviet Premier Aleksey Kosygin and US Secretary of State Henry Kissinger in turn, in an effort to break deadlock and open channels of communication in order to help prevent the outbreak of war.

 Among the individuals with whom President Ikeda has published dialogues are the British historian Arnold Toynbee, former Soviet president Mikhail Gorbachev, theologian Harvey J. Cox, futurist Hazel Henderson, Brazilian champion of human rights Austregésilo de Athayde, Chinese literary giant Jin Yong and Indonesian Muslim leader Abdurrahman Wahid.

-President Ikeda has been awarded over 382 academic honors (doctorates and professorships) from various universities across the world.
+As of 2020, President Ikeda has been awarded over 400 academic honors (doctorates and professorships) from various universities across the world.
 He has in some years composed over a thousand poems alone–includes dialogues, essays, peace proposals, university lectures, poetry, children’s literature and articles.
-As of September 2017, President Ikeda has been awarded over 790 honorary citizenships from 29 countries and territories.
+As of 2020, President Ikeda has been awarded over 800 honorary citizenships from various countries and territories across the globe.